Starting an LLC in California comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 We explain all of the initial and ongoing California LLC cost details below, as well as give you tips on how to save money.

 How much does an LLC cost in California?

-$70 $0 to form an LLC in California.
-(It’s free to form a California LLC until July 1, 2023!)
+It costs $70 to form an LLC in California.
 This is an LLC fee paid for the Articles of Organization.

 You’ll file this form with the California Secretary of State.
 And once approved, your LLC will go into existence.